 A number of other criminal offences can apply to cases of domestic violence; these can range from murder, rape and manslaughter through to assault and threatening behaviour.

 Civil measures include non-molestation orders, occupation orders and domestic violence protection orders (which can mean that suspected perpetrators have to leave their houses).

 The Protection from Harassment Act 1997 (as amended) provides both civil and criminal remedies.
 These include non-harassment and restraining orders.
 A Library briefing paper on the 1997 Act discusses these in more detail.

 What is the Government doing?

 In March 2016, the Home Office published its 2016-20 strategy to end violence against women and girls.
-This includes £80 million of dedicated funding to provide core support for refuges and other accommodation-based services, rape support centres and national helplines.
-From April 2017, a new Violence Against Women and Girls Service Transformation Fund will support local domestic abuse service provision.
+This included £80 million of dedicated funding to provide core support for refuges and other accommodation-based services, rape support centres and national helplines.
+A further £20 million was announced in the 2017 Spring Budget.
+Included within this £100 million total is a £15 million new Violence Against Women and Girls Service Transformation Fund to support local domestic abuse service provision.

 Commons Briefing papers SN06337